freddyGiant/unoshuffle/README.md

 *See the code for what could be more updated findings, lol.*
  Graphically it can be shown that, on average, 3 shuffles a reasonable (albeit beginning-to-push-it) number of times to shuffle a deck of UNO! cards to satisfy the stated non-shuffledness metrics after playing a casual game.

+Around 3 shuffles is reasonable for both metrics.

-- There are 97 adjacent, compatible cards in a completely unshuffled deck, reduced to ~29.4 after 6 shuffles.
+- There are 96 adjacent, compatible cards in a completely unshuffled deck, reduced to ~29.88 after 39 shuffles.
-- There are 49 adjacent cards of the same color in a completely unshuffled deck, reduced to ~24.5 after 6 shuffles.
+- There are 96 adjacent cards of the same color in a completely unshuffled deck, reduced to ~24.29 after 39 shuffles.

 ## Bibliography
 Trailing the Dovetail Shuffle to its Lair, Bayer et. al., 1992 https://statweb.stanford.edu/~cgates/PERSI/papers/bayer92.pdf